Academic Research Field

 Research Mentorship & Seminars

-For students pursuing a law, politics, or international relations research project at high-school level, ScholarBridge connects you with a PhD-level mentor to develop a focused legal or political argument.
-These fields reward students who can think analytically about power, institutions, and rights — and a research project demonstrates that capacity directly.
+For students pursuing a law, politics, or international relations research project at high-school level, ScholarBridge connects you with a doctoral-level or equivalent research mentor to develop a focused legal or political argument.
+These fields reward students who can think analytically about power, institutions, and rights, and a research project demonstrates that capacity directly.

 Who This Is For